Mugan History, Family Crest & Coats of Arms

 Contemporary Notables of the name Mugan (post 1700) +

-- T. A. Mugan, American Democrat politician, Alternate Delegate to Democratic National Convention from Iowa, 1916
+- T. A. Mugan, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Iowa, 1916

 - Marion M. Mugan, American politician, Candidate for U.S. Representative from Missouri 12th District, 1914